Spotted Lanternflies

 Tree of Heaven

-The discussion of spotted lanternflies goes hand-in-hand with the problem of the problematic and pervasive Tree-of-Heaven (Ailanthus altissima).
-Tree-of-Heaven is an invasive tree that is also the natural host tree for the spotted lanternfly.
-This tree thrives on recently disturbed sites and forest edges.
+The discussion of spotted lanternflies goes hand-in-hand with the problem of the problematic and pervasive Tree of Heaven (Ailanthus altissima).
+Tree of Heaven (ToH) is an invasive tree that is also the prefered host tree for the spotted lanternfly.
+This fast-growing tree came to North America from Asia as an ornamental in the late 18th century.
 It grows and establishes very quickly and aggressively sprouts new trees from the root system, making it hard to truly kill.
-In addition to its rapid growth rate, Tree-of-Heaven is also allelopathic, meaning it secrets a toxic chemical the suppresses the growth of other vegetation.
+In addition to its rapid growth rate, Tree of Heaven is also allelopathic, meaning it secrets a toxic chemical the suppresses the growth of other vegetation.
+While Tree of Heaven is a favorite tree for SLF, and often is the host tree for their egg masses, lanternflies will be very happy feeding and nesting on maple trees, black walnuts, grape vines, and more.
+Strangely two of the trees that SLF also prefer are native and look like ToH!
+Black walnut and staghorn sumac are often mistaken for the invasive tree — watch this informative video or check out this comparison of the leaves to determine the three tree types.
+Check out this brochure we designed to help you identify and report ToH.

 Within Willowsford, this tree is very commonly found behind resident homes or in other areas that were heavily impacted during the development of the community.
+ToH thrives on roadway, forest or meadow edges which give it the full sun it prefers.
 Some of these trees have grown to be quite big and often act as a visual screen between properties.
 This makes it not only a challenge to remove, but also requires us to replant an area with large trees after removal.

-Killing the invasive Tree-of-Heaven poses several challenges to the Conservancy in particular.
-The most commonly used and effective way to kill Tree-of-Heaven is by injecting herbicide into the trunk or by making cuts into the trunk and applying herbicide directly, then waiting for the tree to die and either remove the tree or allow it to remain standing.
+Killing the invasive Tree of Heaven poses several challenges to the Conservancy in particular.
+The most commonly used and effective way to kill ToH is by cutting down and treating with herbicide, making cuts into the trunk and applying herbicide directly, or spraying or applying herbicide to the bottom foot of the tree then waiting for the tree to die and either remove the tree or allow it to remain standing.
 The timing is paramount.
 Poisoning the trees must be done in the fall when the tree is redirecting its energy to storing nutrients in the root system, taking the poison with it and killing the plant down to the roots.
 If treatment is mistimed, it can trigger the tree to send up rapidly growing sprouts from the root system, turning one tree into 20 trees!
 It is also possible to hand pull small saplings when the soil is moist enough to ensure the entire root system is removed with the tree.

-The Conservancy is actively working to address the Tree-of-Heaven growing in easy-to-access areas where they can be killed and either removed or left as spars which provide habitat to wildlife.
+The Conservancy is actively working to address the Tree of Heaven growing in easy-to-access areas where they can be killed and either removed or left as spars which provide habitat to wildlife.
 However, the Conservancy is extremely limited on how many sites can be addressed behind resident homes.
-The cost of tree treatment, removal, and replacement is high and restricts us to performing limited projects at a time.
-Both entities are actively pursuing grant funding to help offset the costs, but there are ways our community can help if they are interested.
+Addressing smaller trees which will not cause damage to private property will be easier to tackle and with planning the larger trees that would need to be removed and possibly replaced will be a longer-term priority.
+Treating ToH is part of our larger multi-year Invasive Species Treatment Plan.

 Thank you for your attention and assistance in tackling these invasive challenges.